openid/OpenYOLO-Spec/android/hint.md

 credential provider, attaching the message bytes using an extra, named "org.openyolo.hint.request".

-An example hint request could be constructed as follows:
+An example hint request could be created and dispatched as follows:

 ```java
 HintRetrieveRequest request = HintRetrieveRequest.newBuilder()